NBISweden/workshop-reproducible-research/docs/git.md

     <branch>` and how to delete remote branches with `git push origin --delete
     <branch>`.

-### Remote tags
+### Sharing tags

-Remote tags work, yet again, very similarly to how they work locally, but they are not included when you do a normal push.
-To push tags to GitHub you need to supply the `--tags` flag:
+Your local repository tags are not included when you do a normal push.
+To push tags to the remote you need to supply the `--tags` flag to the `git push` command:

 ```bash
 git push --tags